m-kovalsky/MiniModelBuilder/README.md

 After you set up a mini model using the Mini Model Builder tool and deploy your model to a server, you can generate the mini model.

-1. Download the MiniModelBuilder_Create.cs script and save it to your computer.
+1.)
+Download the following file to your computer.

+       MiniModelBuilder_Create.cs

-2. Run the code in the command prompt below (filling in the \<parameters\>) according to the variety of tabular you are using.
+2.)
+Run the following code in the command prompt below (filling in the \<parameters\>) according to the variety of tabular you are using.

 Since each of the scripts below uses an Environment Variable (set miniModelName=<Mini Model Name>), there is no need to duplicate the MiniModelBuilder_Create.cs file for each mini model.
 The same MiniModelBuilder_Create.cs file can be referenced for creating all mini models.
 Setting the 'miniModelName' Environment Variable instructs the code which mini model to create.